influxdata/docs-v2/content/v2.0/reference/flux/functions/built-in/transformations/aggregates/exponentialmovingaverage.md

 title: exponentialMovingAverage() function
 description: >
-  The `exponentialMovingAverage()` function calculates the exponential moving average of values grouped into `n` number of points giving more weight to recent data.
+  The `exponentialMovingAverage()` function calculates the exponential moving average of values grouped into `n` number of points, giving more weight to recent data.
 menu:
   v2_0_ref:
     name: exponentialMovingAverage